December Featured Pet – Abbey

 Jesse and Bella, as important members of the family, took centre stage and were gorgeous and a great additions to The Hooper family.
-Check out a couple of the photos below from the session.

 Posted on March 6, 2013Tags: animal photography Melbourne, dog portraits, family dog photography, family dogs, family pet photography, Melbourne dog photography, melbourne pet photography, pet photography